Dedicated to exposing children and families to the wonder of nature and the principles of environmental sustainability

 Please do not remove resources from the nature preserve (except for approved study).

-If you’d like to participate in the development of the nature preserve, please contact Greg Shaya, email@example.com, Angie Bos, firstname.lastname@example.org, or Jason Frank, email@example.com.
+If you’d like to participate in the development of the nature preserve, please contact Greg Shaya, Director (email@example.com), April Gamble, Volunteer Coordinator (firstname.lastname@example.org), Andrea Stitzlein, Naturalist (email@example.com), or the members of the MSNP Committee: Angie Bos, Sarah Davis, Jason Frank, April Gamble, Jennifer Ison, Greg Shaya, Brett Wright, Leo Wright, Lila Wright, and Teddy Wright.